ansys/pyedb/doc/source/grpc_api/index.rst

    PyEDB gRPC provides backward compatibility with previous versions.

-   The default value of the ``grpc`` flag is ``False``, which means that PyEDB uses the DotNet implementation unless gRPC is explicitly enabled.
+   When the ``grpc`` argument is omitted, PyEDB automatically selects gRPC for Ansys release 2026.1 and later, and DotNet for Ansys release 2025.2 and earlier.
 PyEDB gRPC is the long-term supported implementation, and new features are developed for it first.
 Users are therefore encouraged to migrate to gRPC when possible.

    For backend compatibility and migration guidance, see :doc:`../getting_started/backend_compatibility_migration`.